Glytcher/ChangeMetadata/README.md

 ## Todo

+Features to add/bugs to fix, in no particular order:

 - [x] Add support for Deezer
 - [x] Add disc metadata
 - [ ] Make the config file optional, since you dont need credentials for Deezer